IRSAAtUMn/RWorkshop18/notes/08-git.md

-These are notes on how to use git the dumb way using RStudio and github.
+These are notes on how to use Git the dumb way using RStudio and GitHub.

 This can't go in the chapter because it involves a lot of punching buttons.

-In your Github account
+In your GitHub account

  * Make a new repo that we can trash later (just for messing around).

-   - Log in to Github
+   - Log in to GitHub

    - Click on the green button that says "New repository"

    - Give it a name (of course) and maybe a description.

-   - Do not add .gitignore or a license (maybe do that later)
+   - Do not add `.gitignore` file or a license (maybe do that later)

    - Ignore all the helpful advice on the next page (none of it is for RStudio)